heisenburger/thingsofinterest/_posts/2016-07-06-leadership.md

 subtitle: "What unique challenges do women leaders face, and how can we overcome these?
 Is it better to simply emulate masculine traits, or subvert society's expectations?"

 summary: "What unique challenges do women leaders face, and how can we overcome these?
 Is it better to simply emulate masculine traits, or subvert society's expectations?
-We discuss our own journeys towards learning how to be better leaders. **Trigger warning** for this episode - there is some mention of sexual assault."
+We discuss our own journeys towards learning how to be better leaders. **Content warning** for this episode - there is some mention of sexual assault."

 duration: "30:20" #audio length in min
 length: "45557804" #filesize in byte